 Melanoma risks can be reduced by avoiding tanning beds and excessive sun exposure.
 If you plan to be in the sun or in reflective areas (water or snow), cover up with a hat and dark, dry, tightly-woven clothing.
 Special UPF-rated clothing, clothing which protects against UV rays, is also available.
 Sunglasses that block both UVA and UVB rays will help protect the eyes and delicate skin around the eyes.
 For exposed skin, use a broad-spectrum sunscreen of SPF30 or above that blocks UVA/UVB.
 Apply sunscreen frequently and liberally and follow the product’s instructions.
 Talk to your doctor about getting a skin exam and do a skin self-exam on a regular basis.
 These check-ups can help you learn what is normal for your skin, what is changing, and what may need a closer look.

 Gene research is still new and quickly changing.
-As we learn more about new hereditary genes, cancer-related gene risk factors, and the complex relationship between primary and secondary cancers, we hope to better understand the link between melanoma and breast cancer.
+As we learn more about new hereditary genes, cancer-related gene risk factorsAnything that increases or decreases a person’s chance of developing a disease., and the complex relationship between primary and secondary cancers, we hope to better understand the link between melanoma and breast cancer.

 Remember, while cancer may be scary, knowledge is power, and by learning more about your body and your risk factors, you can take control of your health and reduce your risks.